-Two trials reported long-term outcomes at 496 and 5 to 5.5 years;113 they yielded mixed results.
-One trial, which evaluated outcomes at 4 years for three groups,96 reported a 35 percent reduction in ER visits of all types for children in the nurse-visited group (p=0.0008) compared with rates for the control group but no difference in the number of ER visits for injuries or ingestions (p>0.05); the trial did not report raw numbers, RRs, or CIs.
-One trial, which reported the proportion of children who had used the ER in the past year at the 5- to 5.5-year followup,113 showed no statistically significant difference between groups (10% vs. 9.2%; AOR, 0.96; 95% CI, 0.73 to 1.27).
+Two trials reported long-term outcomes at 4^{99} and 5 to 5.5 years;116 they yielded mixed results.
+One trial, which evaluated outcomes at 4 years for three groups,99 reported a 35 percent reduction in ED visits of all types for children in the nurse-visited group (p=0.0008) compared with rates for the control group but no difference in the number of ED visits for injuries or ingestions (p>0.05); the trial did not report raw numbers, RRs, or CIs.
+One trial, which reported the proportion of children who had used the ED in the past year at the 5- to 5.5-year followup,116 showed no statistically significant difference between groups (10% vs. 9.2%; AOR, 0.96; 95% CI, 0.73 to 1.27).

-Hospitalization: Findings
+Hospitalization

-Twelve trials reported on hospitalization outcomes (Appendix D Tables 24 and 26).
-86-88, 92, 93, 96, 101, 105, 106, 110, 111, 113, 116, 118 Because of substantial heterogeneity in outcome definitions and time periods of interest, results could not be pooled.
+Twelve trials reported on hospitalization outcomes (Appendix D, Tables 24, 26).^{89-92, 96, 99, 104, 108, 109, 113, 114, 116, 119, 121} Because of substantial heterogeneity in outcome definitions and time periods of interest, results could not be pooled.

 Outcomes varied in their degree of specificity to child abuse and neglect.
-They included (1) number of children with hospital admission as a result of an injury that was referred for independent investigation by the Family and Children's Services staff and was concluded to have arisen as a result of a nonaccidental injury to the neonate, 116 (2) number of children hospitalized because of child abuse and neglect, 105 (3) proportion of children hospitalized because of injury or ingestion; 92 (4) number of children hospitalized for ambulatory-care sensitive conditions, (5) number of children rehospitalized, (6) number of children with all-cause hospitalization, (7) mean number of all-cause hospitalizations, (8) total counts of hospital visits, (9) mean number of hospital days, and (10) types of injuries reported among those hospitalized.
+They included (1) number of children with hospital admission as a result of an injury that was referred for independent investigation by the Family and Children's Services staff and was concluded to have arisen as a result of a nonaccidental injury to the neonate,119 (2) number of children hospitalized because of child abuse and neglect,108 (3) proportion of children hospitalized because of injury or ingestion;90 (4) number of children hospitalized for ambulatory-care sensitive conditions, (5) number of children rehospitalized, (6) number of children with all-cause hospitalization, (7) mean number of all-cause hospitalizations, (8) total counts of hospital visits, (9) mean number of hospital days, and (10) types of injuries reported among those hospitalized.
 In general, the evidence does not demonstrate benefit for the active intervention arm(s).

-One trial of a postnatal home visitation program led by nurse-midwives found no differences in hospital admissions at 18 months resulting from injury referred for independent investigation by the Family and Children's Services staff and concluded to have arisen as a result of a nonaccidental injury to the neonate.
-116
+One trial of a postnatal home visitation program led by nurse-midwives found no differences in hospital admissions at 18 months resulting from injury referred for independent investigation by the Family and Children's Services staff and concluded to have arisen as a result of a nonaccidental injury to the neonate.119

-One trial each found no difference in the number of children hospitalized because of child abuse and neglect, 105 the number of children hospitalized for ambulatory-care sensitive conditions, 87 and the number of children rehospitalized at 14 days and 18 months (the original cause was not specified).
-110
+One trial each found no difference in the number of children hospitalized because of child abuse and neglect,108 the number of children hospitalized for ambulatory-care sensitive conditions,91 and the number of children rehospitalized at 14 days and 18 months (the original cause was not specified).113 exception was the number of children hospitalized for more than 24 hours at 6 months (lower numbers in the intervention arm when compared with the control arm, p=0.017).114

-One trial found no statistically significant differences in the proportion of children hospitalized because of injury or ingestion at 6 or 24 months.
-92 As noted above, the study did not report any significant differences after pooling emergency department visits and hospitalizations.
+One trial found no statistically significant differences in the proportion of children hospitalized because of injury or ingestion at 6 or 24 months.90 As noted above, the study did not report any significant differences after pooling emergency department visits and hospitalizations.

-Four of five trials reporting on the number of children hospitalized found no differences. ^{88, 101, 102, 113, 117} One trial reported four outcomes for the number of children hospitalized (6 months followup, 12 months followup, less than 24 hours stay, more than 24 hours stay); the investigators reported no statistically significant differences for three of these outcomes.
-The exception was the number of children hospitalized for more than 24 hours at 6 months (lower numbers in the intervention arm when compared with the control arm, p=0.017).
-111
+Four of five trials reporting on the number of children hospitalized found no differences.^{92, 104, 105, 116, 120} One trial reported four outcomes for the number of children hospitalized (6 months followup, 12 months followup, less than 24 hours stay, more than 24 hours stay); the investigators reported no statistically significant differences for three of these outcomes.
+The

-One trial found that the home visitation group had lower overall rates of hospital admission for unintentional injury than the control group at the 9-year followup $(28.3\% \text{ vs. } 42.1\%, \text{ p} < 0.05).^{105}, 106$
+One trial found that the home visitation group had lower overall rates of hospital admission for unintentional injury than the control group at the 9-year followup (28.3% vs. 42.1%, p<0.05).^{108, 109}